This page contains the following divisions:

 in what we’ll call an “Interconnect Box”

-Years ago, in the early days of desktop computing, an engineer would have learned about interconnect devices with some general differentiation’s like these:
+Years ago, in the early days of desktop computing, an engineer would have learned about interconnect products with some general differentiation’s like these:

 …but, bridges became more sophisticated.
 They could translate between Ethernet and Token-Ring networks and they supported multiple ports; not just two connections.
 Bridges were able to filter traffic on a selective basis through new configuration options.